 Infrared Light Eye Warning

-Over the long term, infrared can cause cataracts.
-Use eye protection when using your infrared light.
+Over the long term, very bright infrared can cause cataracts.
+If the lamp is so bright you need to squint, then use eye protection when using your infrared light.

 Do You Need Goggles?